CARTAvis/carta-archived/README.md

 The default location is under home directory `~/`, and will be improved to better place.

-### requirement 4: prepare fits or casa image format files.
+### requirement 4: prepare fits, casa image format, or miriad files.

 The default loading path is `~/CARTA/Images` and you can put there or other places (you need to switch the folder in the file browser of CARTA).